Las Vegas Tennis Open

 Dates

-The 2023 Las Vegas Challenger tournament was held from the 23rd to the 29th of October 2023.
+The 2023 Las Vegas Challenger tournament was due to be held from the 23rd to the 29th of October 2023 but due to unforeseen circumstances, the 2023 tournament will not be played.

-The 2023 tournament was played in the same week as the Swiss Indoors in Basel, the Erste Bank Open in Vienna, the Abierto Tampico Open in Mexico, and the WTA Elite Trophy in Zhuhai, China.
+The 2023 tournament was due to be played in the same week as the Swiss Indoors in Basel, the Erste Bank Open in Vienna, the Abierto Tampico Open in Mexico, and the WTA Elite Trophy in Zhuhai, China.

 Players

-The official entry list for the 2023 tournament has not yet been released but below is a selection of players who played in 2022.
+The official entry list for the 2023 tournament was not released but below is a selection of players who played in 2022.

 • Aleksandar Kovacevic